10 Clever Moments of TV Foreshadowing You Might Have Missed

 American Horror Story: Coven follows a coven of witches in Salem, Massachusetts.
 When Fiona (Jessica Lange), the leader of the witches, is stricken with cancer, she believes a new witch who can wield the Seven Powers will come and take her place.
 Fiona then begins to kill every witch she believes will take her place until the new Supreme reveals herself.

-During the opening credits of every episode in season three, Sarah Paulson’s title card appears with the Mexican female deity Santa Muerte (Holy Death), the Lady of the Seven Wonders.
+During the opening credits of each episode in season 3, Sarah Paulson’s title card appears with the Mexican female deity Santa Muerte (Holy Death), the Lady of the Seven Wonders.
 And as it turned out, Paulson’s character, Cordelia, became the new Supreme witch at the end of the season.

 At the end of Mad Men's fifth season, ad agency partner Lane Pryce (Jared Harris) committed suicide by hanging himself in his office.
 While it was a shock to the audience, the show's writers hinted at his death throughout the entire season.

 In the season 5 premiere, Lane jokes "I'll be here for the rest of my life!" while he’s on the telephone in his office.
 Later, in episode five, Don Draper doodles a noose during a meeting, while Lane wears a scarf around his neck in a bar to support his soccer club.
 Early in episode 12, Pete Campbell (Vincent Kartheiser) mentions that the agency’s life insurance policy still pays out, even in the event of a suicide.